Skipton Building Society bereavement: 0345 266 1209

 How to notify Skipton Building Society of a death

 Skipton does not currently participate in the Death Notification Service, so you will need to contact them directly.
-There are three ways to do this.
+There are four ways to do this.

 By phone – Call 0345 266 1209, Monday to Friday, 9am to 5pm.
 This connects you to Skipton’s bereavement team, who are trained to handle these calls with care.
 Have the deceased’s full name, date of birth, home address, and date of death to hand.
 You do not need the death certificate before calling – Skipton will confirm what to send once they have registered the death and will write to you with account balances and required next steps.